01 of 10

 Queso fresco (“fresh cheese”) is made with whole milk and is soft and almost spongy in texture.
 There are salty varieties and non-salty varieties.
-In Mexican markets queso freso is often sold wrapped in a banana or corn leaf, adding to its rustic charm.
+In Mexican markets queso fresco is often sold wrapped in a banana or corn leaf, adding to its rustic charm.
 Since it is so naturally crumbly, queso fresco is often used sprinkled over beans or antojitos.

 Queso añejo “(old cheese”) is the aged version of this product.
-It is very white and crumbly, just like its fresh version, and is most often used... sprinkled over antojitos, beans, and salads.Continue to 3 of 10 below.
+It is white and crumbly, just like its fresh version, and is most often used... sprinkled over antojitos, beans, and salads.Continue to 3 of 10 below.

 03 of 10

 Mexican Manchego cheese shares a name with a famous Spanish cheese that is made with goat’s milk.
 The Mexican version, however, is most often made with cow’s milk.
-It is light yellow in color, and works deliciously plain as an appetizer or snack.
+It is light yellow in color and works deliciously plain as an appetizer or snack.
 Manchego cheese is also easy to shred and melts easily.
 If you can find it (not always easy to do in the United States), this is a wonderful multi-purpose Mexican cheese.Continue to 4 of 10 below.

 04 of 10

 Soft and white, panela cheese is made with skim milk and thus is firmer and considerably more flexible than queso fresco.
 Panela can be easily cut, but not crumbled.
 Its slightly rubbery texture makes it “squeak” a little bit when it is bitten into.
 Panela cheese is slightly salty and is most often eaten alone or with other ingredients as a snack or an appetizer, or cut up into a salad.
-It is also often sliced thick for sandwiches or for making fried cheese, since panela will not melt when... heated.
+It is also often sliced thick for sandwiches or for making fried cheese since panela will not melt when... heated.

-Once variety of panela cheese is queso canasta or basket cheese, named for the rustic basket in which it is sometimes packed in Mexican markets.Continue to 5 of 10 below.
+One variety of panela cheese is queso canasta or basket cheese, named for the rustic basket in which it is sometimes packed in Mexican markets.Continue to 5 of 10 below.

 05 of 10

 The name translates as “white cheese,” and this is another soft, crumbly cheese.
 Upon being heated it becomes creamy without melting completely, making it perfect for sprinkling on hot foods such as refried beans or enchiladas.
-Queso blanco is quite versatile, though, and is delicious sprinkled on salads or other cold or room-temperature foods, too.Continue to 6 of 10 below.
+Queso Blanco is quite versatile, though, and is delicious sprinkled on salads or other cold or room-temperature foods, too.Continue to 6 of 10 below.

 06 of 10